GbrlJennie/8_Tugas-Socket-Programming/README.md

    python client.py
 4. When prompted, enter the IP address and port number of the server to connect to the chat room.

-Once connected, you can begin exchanging messages with other users who are also connected to the server.
+Once connected, you can begin exchanging messages with other clients who are also connected to the server.

 ## How It Works
 - The server listens for client connections using the UDP protocol.